Adidas CEO says to stay until end of contract in 2017

 By Emma Thomasson

-HERZOGENAURACH, Germany Adidas (ADSGn.DE) Chief Executive Herbert Hainer plans to stay until the end of his contract in March 2017 even though the board is looking for a successor, saying he expects bumper sales in his last full year in office.
+HERZOGENAURACH, Germany, Dec 9 Adidas Chief Executive Herbert Hainer plans to stay until the end of his contract in March 2017 even though the board is looking for a successor, saying he expects bumper sales in his last full year in office.

 Hainer has been in his job since 2001 as the longest-serving boss of a German blue-chip and early last year the Adidas board extended his contract to 2017.